 The reality is that a lot of sales comp teams do not have the budget for a dedicated resource focused on real-time documentation.
 Those costs should be weighed in comparison with the potential liability your company will face when your sales compensation manager leaves or is suddenly sidelined.
 Ask yourself whether your team could deliver that next payroll, if your subject matter expert tendered her resignation today.
 I’ve seen one too many clients, with solid sales compensation systems, left reeling in the wake of a resignation because the documentation simply did not exist.
 Don’t fall into this easily avoidable situation.

 For more best practices on all things related to sales compensation strategy, subscribe to the OpenSymmetry blog.
 Have a pressing topic on your mind?
-Email me at email@example.com or suggest a blog topic here.
+Email us at firstname.lastname@example.org.